crossmeta/sys/README.md

 ## Summary

-Crossmeta provides practival POSIX environment in Windows Environment that is easy to install and use and is available in very small memory footprint.
+Crossmeta provides practical POSIX environment in Windows Environment that is easy to install and use and is available in very small memory footprint.
 The common UNIX utilities are hard-linked files that is less than 300KB and the Crossmeta kernel driver is also under 300KB.